MatthewJDavis/matthewjdavis.github.io/_posts/2017-06-06-2-ec2-instances-2-eips.md

     - provisioning infrastructure
     - infrastructure as code
 ---
+June 2017

-### Provision 2 EC2 instances with an Elastic IP address attached to each using YAML and cloudformation
+# Provision 2 EC2 instances with an Elastic IP address attached to each using YAML and cloudformation

 **you could be charged using the free tiers because of the Elastic IPs**